Xieons-Gaming-Corner/.github/profile/README.md

 * **Mike's Graphics:** From 3D printing to merch designs
 * **Xieon's AI Art:** Experimenting with AI to create anime characters based on Pokemon traits

+## XGC Sponsors Only Repository
+* Sponsors of XGC will have access to a private repository within the XGC Organizatio Github -

 ## XGC After Dark 🔞

 * For mature content enthusiasts, we have XGC After Dark, an exclusive section for our members aged 18 and above.
 To access XGC After Dark, you are required to have a phone linked to your Twitch for added protection.